xmartlabs/PagerTabStripView/README.md

 }
 ```

 In this example, we add some settings like the tab bar height, indicator view and tab item spaces.
-Let's watch how it looks!
+Let's see how it looks!

 <div style="text-align:center">
     <img src="Example/Media/scrollableStyleExample.gif">